JieJieNiu/SmaAt-fUsion-and-SmaAt-Krige-GNet/README.md

 ```

 ### Precipitation dataset
-This study utilizes two complementary datasets: a weather station dataset and a radar-based precipitation dataset.
+This study utilizes two complementary datasets: a weather station dataset and a radar-based precipitation dataset from Jan 2016 to Dec 2019.
 Both datasets were obtained from the [The Royal Netherlands Meteorological Institute (KNMI)](https://www.knmi.nl/over-het-knmi/about).

 The weather station dataset which provides multivariable atmospheric measurements from 22 weather stations across the Netherlands.
-Overview map of all the nodes that are included in the weather station dataset.
+Overview map of all the nodes that are included in the weather station dataset (Some of stations share identical coordinates.
+The key difference lies in their purpose or operational context, often reflecting distinct monitoring objectives, equipment, or affiliations.So in the following maps there are only 17 nodes)

 ![Weather stations](stations_map.png)